November 02, 2025 7 min read

-De-icers pull warmer water from the bottom to the top of the water.
+Dock de-icers pull warmer water from the bottom to the top of the water.
 Warm water sits deeper, so bringing it up helps keep ice away.
 The ideal place for a de-icer is just below the surface, between 2.5 and 5 feet deep.
 In very shallow water, a de-icer might not be as effective.
-Also, objects like boat lifts or large dock supports can block water flow, reducing the de-icer's effective area.
-In places with changing water levels, you can use a de-icer float to move with the water.

 Winter can be tough on boat docks and the surrounding water.
 To keep everything safe, you need to use a de-icer.
 Here’s how to do it right:

-1. Choosing the Right De-Icer
+1. Choosing the Right Dock De-Icer

 2. Proper Installation